RayRedGoose/SWAPI/README.md

 ### Set Up

 Clone the repo.
 Run npm install to ensure all dependencies are running.
+Enter `npm start` in terminal to launch app.
 Enjoy!

 ### Expectations / Spec